flgkd/integer-linear-programming-notes/notes/07-lagrangian-relaxation-and-duality.md

 **By optimizing the multipliers, we obtain the best bound available from this family of Lagrangian relaxations.**

 Lagrangian duality is a broad topic.
 A systematic treatment can be found in Chapter 5 of *Convex Optimization* by Boyd and Vandenberghe [1].
+The integer-programming presentation in this note also follows the treatment of Sun and Li [2].

 **This note focuses on the following questions:**